samiitdh/SSL_Project/Instructions.md

 Administrator:\
 Add a button to home_admin.php "Room Occupancy" to take him to "admin_room.php" - Taken by Sathvik

-"admin_room.php" - Taken by Sathvik\
+"admin_room.php" - Done by Sathvik\
-In this page, there is a text box for entering the room number which a table with the columns "Taken By", "Date", "Time" with the room number as its title (from the "rooms" table).
+In this page, there is a text box for entering the room number which a table with the columns "Taken By", "Date", "Time" (from the "rooms" table).
 In the bottom of this page, there is a button "View Room Requests"(To admin_roomreq.php)

-"admin_roomreq.php" - Taken by Sathvik\
+"admin_roomreq.php" - Done by Sathvik\
 This page displays the contents of the mysql table "room_reqs" as an html table with a button for every row "Accept" which deletes the corresponding row in "room_reqs" but adds it to the "rooms" table and "Deny" which deletes the corresponding row in "room_reqs" table.

 "view_courses.php" - taken by mayank \